18F/18f.gsa.gov/README.md

 This repo houses the 18F website.
 We use the [Draft U.S. Web Design standards](https://standards.usa.gov/) as a front end framework.
 The site is built and served through [the Federalist platform](https://federalist.fr.cloud.gov/).

+As of March 2017, we maintain a styleguide for components used across the site at 18f.gsa.gov/styleguide.

 ### History

-A detailed history of the work that went into developing this redesign can be found at [18F/beta.18f.gov](https://github.com/18F/beta.18f.gov).
+A detailed history of the past work that went into developing this redesign can be found at [18F/beta.18f.gov](https://github.com/18F/beta.18f.gov).

 ## Installation